oubiwann/aima-agent-lfe-example/README.md

 In particular, chapters 2 and 6 will get special attention.

-Due to the differences between the simplified object system used in AIMA and the process-oriented approach employed by the Erlang VM and OTP, the LFE examples will diverge quite a bit.
+Due to the differences between the simplified object system used in AIMA and the process-oriented approach employed by the Erlang VM and OTP, the LFE examples will diverge in from from the original quite a bit.
 (Even though LFE and the Common Lisp dialect used in the book are book Lisp-2, the design of the Erlang VM is so distinctive as to shadow the similarities between the Lisps of LFE and CL.)

 ## Dependencies [&#x219F;](#contents)